 Low level laser light therapy (LLLT) utilizes laser light to stimulate the scalp and hair follicles.
 Low level laser light was first incidentally found to stimulate hair growth when these lasers were used for other purposes.
 This therapy has been shown to be most effective in slowing down and stopping the shedding of hair associated with active hair loss.
 It has recently increased in popularity as a stand-alone or adjunctive treatment for hair loss.
 Low level laser light can be delivered in the convenience of your home.
 In 2007, low level laser light therapy received FDA clearance for the treatment of hair loss, meaning that it was proven safe for hair loss.
 Today cap-type devices such as the LaserCap and the Capillus deliver the laser treatment conveniently under a baseball cap.
 These are small, portable lasers whereby treatments can be performed in the convenience of one’s home.
 Preliminary data gathered from a study performed in Dr. Bared’s office shows that the majority of patients who have used low level laser light therapy for at least 3 months would recommend the treatment to a friend.
 Clinical data from large scale controlled trials are lacking, however.
 By no means should low level laser light therapy be considered as the long-awaited ‘answer’ to male or female pattern hair loss.
 But, it may be an effective treatment option without known risks for patients as sole treatment or as an adjunctive therapy.

-Platelet rich plasma (PRP) has gained in popularity as a treatment option available for hair loss in both men and women.
+Growth factors have gained in popularity as a treatment option available for hair loss in both men and women.
 Platelets are cells found in our blood which promote wound healing and our known to be rich in growth factors (GF).
-PRP is a relatively novel therapy for hair loss although its use in orthopedics has been well-documented.
-Recently small studies have shown some promising results with regards to hair growth when PRP has been injected into the scalp as a means of slowing down the progression of hair loss and even reversing it.
-PRP is filtered from your own blood.
+Growth factors are a relatively novel therapy for hair loss although its use in orthopedics has been well-documented.
+Recently small studies have shown some promising results with regards to hair growth when Growth factors have been injected into the scalp as a means of slowing down the progression of hair loss and even reversing it.
+Growth factors are filtered from your own blood.
 It is used alone or in combination with an activator such as ACell.
 The filtrated platelets are then either used as a stand-alone therapy for hair loss or in conjunction with a hair transplantation procedure to encourage the growth of the transplanted hair follicles and promote healing.
-Speak with Dr. Bared regarding the use of PRP for hair loss or in conjunction with your hair transplant procedure.
+Speak with Dr. Bared regarding the use of growth factors for hair loss or in conjunction with your hair transplant procedure.

-Laser light therapy and platelet rich plasma have enhanced the treatment options for hair loss in both men and women.
+Laser light therapy and growth factors have enhanced the treatment options for hair loss in both men and women.
 Given the large volume of hair loss patients seen and treated by Dr. Bared, he has developed indications for the use of these newer treatment options for his patients.
 Certain treatment options are more effective in specific patients as well as some are more ideal for different areas of the scalp.